|Copa Libertadores 1999|

 RW: Julinho (Brazil)

 During his career (1951–1967), Julinho played for Portuguesa, Fluminense and Palmeiras.
-He was nominated as the best player in the history of Fiorentina in 1996.
+He was nominated as the best player in the history of Italy's Fiorentina in 1996, helping to win a scudetti.
 He was one of the greatest winger in Serie A history.
 He had 24 caps for Brazil.
 He was one of the best player at the World Cup Finals in 1954.
-He turned down a chance to play in the 1958 WC Finals in Sweden, giving the way for Garrincha to shine.
+He turned down a chance to play in the 1958 World Cup Finals in Sweden, giving the way for Garrincha to shine in the Finals.

 LW: Francisco Rodrigues (Brazil)